oracle-livelabs/oci/oci-api-management/installation/installation.md

 - If you get a prompt asking for an user/password, enter ADMIN/database password see ##1##
 - Click *APEX*
+- First note the URL of APEX, we need the Apex Host Name (##2##) later in the lab (Ex: abcdefghijk-db123.adb.eu-frankfurt-1.oraclecloudapps.com)
 - In Administration Service, enter the DB password (##1##)
 - Click *Sign In to Administration*